 In the roadmap, we prioritize these themes.
 Instead of adding strict deadlines we put down the order of the themes.
 It tells the story of how we go from the current state to the product we are dreaming of.

 The roadmap is a high-level, strategic document.
 It should be very simple, with just a few themes in it in the right order.
 And that’s all.
 If done right, the roadmap can be used to communicate our product and UX strategy easily.

 A roadmap is not a static thing.
 It has to be reviewed every 2-6 months, depending on the industry and product you work with.
 Roman Pichler has a nice graph about that.
-I recommend to update your roadmap together with your team on a ux strategy workshop.
+I recommend updating your roadmap together with your team on a ux strategy workshop.

 As you can see, the roadmap is a product-related thing.
 There is no such thing as a UX roadmap.
 The roadmap lays down the direction the whole team goes.
 And we plan certain design or development tasks only for the next sprint.
 But this planning is not easy either.